 The detailed analysis of the components.

 I have already written several posts that cover some of the components.
 As soon as the feedback of this model becomes consistent, I will create some more consistency across the different posts.
 And possibly create a short eBook which collects the various elements.
-Three areas are notably absent from the list below: Leadership, Purpose (although I have written about this topic before) and Ecosystems.
+Two areas are notably absent from the list below: Purpose (although I have written about this topic before) and Ecosystems.
 I will cover these topics in the coming month.

 A review of old and recent models for definition of Strategy, seen in the context of the establishment of priorities.